Exact Mean Square Linear Stability Analysis for SGD: Stability of first and second moments

 At what rate does $ \etaVar $ increase with $B$ towards $ \etaMean $?
 To understand this, note that $\DD$ is a convex combination of two matrices, where $p$ represents the combination weight.
 The first matrix, $\HH \otimes \HH$, is associated with full batch SGD ($ B = n $), while the second matrix, $\frac{1}{n}\sum_{i=1}^n\HH_i \otimes \HH_i$, is related to single sample SGD ($ B = 1 $).
 We can use this fact to explain the effect of the batch size on dynamical stability by presenting an equivalent stochastic process that has the same stability threshold as SGD (see proof in App.~\ref{app:equivalent algorithm proof}). \begin{proposition}[Equivalent mixture process] Let \emph{\texttt{ALG}}$ (p) $ be a stochastic optimization algorithm in which

 where $ \{ i_t \} $ are i.i.d.\ random indices distributed uniformly over the training set.
 Assume that $ \params^* $ is a twice differentiable interpolating minimum.
 Then when $ p=\frac{n-B}{B(n-1)} $, \emph{\texttt{ALG}}$ (p) $ has the same stability threshold in the vicinity of $ \params^* $ as SGD with batch size $ B $. \end{proposition} In simpler terms, \texttt{ALG}$ (p) $ is a mixture process that takes in each iteration a gradient step with a batch of one sample ($B=1$) with probability $p$ and with a full batch ($B=n$) with probability $1-p$.
 This result shows that the stability conditions of SGD and of \texttt{ALG}$ (p) $ are the same for $ p=\frac{n-B}{B(n-1)} $.
 For~$ n\gg B $, we get $ p \approx 1/B$.
 Thus, Prop.~\ref{prop:equivalent algorithm} implies that, in the context of stability, even moderate values of $ B $ make mini-batch SGD behave like GD.
-We note that while propositions~\ref{thm:Monotonicity} and \ref{prop:equivalent algorithm} were presented in the context of interpolating minima, they also apply to regular minima (see Sec.~\ref{sec:Non-interpolating minima}).

-It is worthwhile mentioning that if the stability condition is not met, then the linearized dynamics diverge.
-However, in practice, the full (non-linearized) dynamics can just move to a different point on the loss landscape, where the generalized sharpness $ \lambda_{\max}(\CC^{\dagger} \DD) $ is lower.
-It was shown that GD possesses such a stabilizing mechanism \citep{damian2023selfstabilization}.
-An interesting open question is whether a similar mechanism exists in SGD.
+We next quantify how large $B$ needs to be in order for the gap between $ \etaVar $ and $ \etaMean $ to be small (see proof in App.~\ref{app:stability gap proof}). \begin{proposition}[Stability gap] Define $ \bE = \frac{1}{n} \sum_{i = 1}^n(\HH_i-\HH) \otimes (\HH_i-\HH) $ and let $ \varepsilon \in (0,1)$.
+If